Octagon house: Masswall construction

 Stacked board construction was recommended in the first edition of A Home for All but the third edition of Fowler's book, printed in 1853, had a new subtitle: A Home For All, or The Gravel Wall and Octagon Mode of Building, and was distinguished by Fowler's enthusiasm for concrete construction.
-He appears to be unaware that concrete has been in use since the Romans, attributing the discovery to a Mr. Goodrich of Janesville, Wisconsin, and crediting himself with developing and popularizing the technique.
+At the time concrete construction was not widely used as Portland cement was only recently discovered.
 Fowler knew gravel and lime were available in unlimited quantities in the prairies and saw the "gravel wall" as offering a new, cheap and durable way of building.
-His house at Fishkill was built in concrete.
+His house at Fishkill was built using concrete.
 The walls were built up a few feet at a time, by pouring a mixture of gravel and lime into timber shuttering.
 As the concrete cured, the shuttering could be taken down and moved up to the next level.

 Modern concrete is made using Portland cement, not lime, but the main difference is the universal use of steel reinforcing bars, which greatly increase the strength of the material, and make it possible to build concrete beams and floor slabs as well as walls.
 Fowler used large stones to reinforce corners, but he used no other reinforcement, and was therefore restricted to walls.
 The roof, floors and verandas are all of timber construction.